ProfJake/Assignment2/README.md

-LAB ACTIVITY 2
+**LAB ACTIVITY 2**

-Today we looked at how to prototype and export modules/classes in Node, focusing on using Pre-ES6 syntax.
-This activity will ask you to practice this.
+Today we looked at how to define and export objects in NodeJS.
+We covered basic syntax for both ES5- and ES6+ code.
+While we covered ES5 (and I have provided a version of this assignment in ES5), you will most likely want to use ES6-style syntax.
+It is the modern standard and is best practice for writing any future projects.
+If you missed the lecture for whatever reason, go back and get the notes from a fellow student or watch the lecture video (if there is one available).

+This lab activity will introduce to a common Javascript design pattern, while also giving you practice in writing an Object Definition, and creating an NPM module (both main concepts of this week).

+*If you prefer to do this assignment in ES6 syntax, you can checkout the main branch via **git**.
+From your terminal run*

+       git checkout main

+Otherwise, go ahead and take a look at the **trackerService.js** file inside the **tracker** directory.
+There have been some changes that should be reviewed.

+Primarily, the trackerService was turned into an Object Definition (in this case using prototype notation) and much of the logic that was in the driver/ index.js in the previous lab was moved into the Object Definition.
+This object represents a "tracker" or record of some activity (walking or running).

+You'll also notice that the functions for calculating the calories burned while walking or running have been turned into function objects.
+This makes it easy to make references to them inside of the tracker definition.
+You'll notice that the constructor sets the "exercise" property reference to one of them, depending on what string is passed in.
+We'll call these the **exercise objects**

+This exposes a specific concept.
+Consider the trackerService object.
+The only thing that differentiates a walking trackerService and a running trackerService is that the number of calories burned by each is calculated with a different formula.

+This means that the trackerService object has some behavior (calculating calories burned) that is dependent upon data that it will not receive until it is created at execution time.
+This idea is called **Dependency Injection**.
+When the object is created we "inject" it with some data (in this case, a string value representing the type of exercise) and it determines what function object it will need for calculations.
+This concept will pop up again and again in javascript so we need to practice it now.

 The improvements made to the trackerService are good.
-But the problem is we are not strictly following good OO design here.
-The Strategy pattern implemented is actually dependent on some data we are recieving during construction.
-It is a "State dependent" strategy.
-Further, we have to make sure that our current module  "knows" a lot about that state.
-For every exercise (formula) that we add, we have to use a new constructor for that function Object and we need a new if statement to see what kind of function Object we should create.
+But the problem is we are not strictly following good design here.
+For every new exercise (formula) that we want to add, we first have to create a new exercise function object, then we need a new if statement to determine if a matching string has  been entered, and finally create the appropriate instance and assign it.
+None of this has anything to do with recording the activity data.

-It would be better for us to *encapsulate* that state and strategy dependent behavior in its own module.
-That way we can simplify the code in trackerService to just make a regular constructor call.
+It would be better for us to *encapsulate* all of this exercise stuff into its own Exercise definition.
+That way we can simplify the code in trackerService to just make a constructor call to Exercise.
+Plus, if we ever wanted to, we could easily re-use the Exercise module.
 So that's what you are going to do!

 DIRECTIONS:

-1) First make a new local folder named Exercise

-2) inside the Exercise folder create Exercise.js

-3)  Inside the file:
+1) First, create a new file inside the tracker folder named **Exercise.js** *We are going to make a module that contains two files: trackerService.js and Exercise.js.
+This will help you understand how npm works*

+2)  Open the new file in your VS Code Editor and then:
-    a) Copy the definitions for function objects walking and running into Exercise.js
+    *a) Copy the definitions for the exercise objects from trackerService.js (lines 60-70, inclusive) into Exercise.js*

-    b) create a constructor that accepts a single parameter.
-This Exercise Object should have a "type" and "exercise" member data.
-Inside the constructor, create an instance of walking or running, depending on whether the parameter is "walking" or "running", and assign it to exercise.
-Assign the string value to type.
-Make an else branch for throwing an error, if it is something other "walking" or "running".

-    This is basically a copy of  the if/else Statement in trackerService.js with a few modifications.

-    Note the hierarchical structure of the thrown error.
-You can add different log statements in each catch to help determine sources of errors when debugging.

-    c) create an Object prototype for this module.  the prototype is simple, it should have a calculate function that accepts "weight" and "distance" parameters and returns the value of running the specific exercise's calculate function.

-4)  Now you must make this into an NPM module.
-Inside Exercise folder, run:

-    npm init (you can use the default info to create a package.json file) npm pack

-5) Move into the tracker folder and run:

-    npm install "Path-to-your-Exercise-Folder" (something like ../Exercise)
+    *b) create an Exercise object definition with a  constructor that accepts a single parameter (see simpleObjects.js for an example).
+This parameter will be a String.*
+    **Note** this is separate from the exercise objects placed in this file

+    *c)  The Exercise module will have 2 instance properties.
+One will be named **activity** and will reference one of the exercise function objects.*
+    **For Example:**

+    	  this.activity = new walking();

+    *The other will be named **type** and will hold the name of the activity.
+    Inside the constructor, check the string parameter's value.
+If it is "walking" create an instance of walking exercise object and assign it to the activity instance property, if it is "running" create and assign an instance of the running exercise object, else throw an error.
+Finally, create an instance  property named **type** (if you haven't already done so ) and set its value to be the value of the parameter.*

+    *Up to this point, you are  basically just moving the logic from tracker constructor to the Exercise constructor*

+    *d) Add a  function named **calculate** to the Exercise prototype.
+    The function accepts "weight" and "distance" parameters.
+It will pass these values to the object's activity's calculate function and returns the value.*

+    This would be called by writing something like

+    	 this.activity.calculate(weight, distance);

+    e) export the Exercise  (VERY IMPORTANT)

+       module.exports = Exercise;

+    f) save the file

-6) Inside the trackerService file:
+**3) Inside the trackerService file:**

-   a) At the top, import the Exercise folder: var Exercise = require("Exercise");
+   *a) At the top, import the Exercise definition:*

-   //if you don't npm install it, then you need to include the path to Exercise
+    var Exercise = require("./Exercise.js");

-   b) In the constructor, get rid of the redundant if/else construct (it should already be inside Exercise).
-Instead, just set this.exercise to a new instance of Exercise(type).
+   *b) In the tracker constructor, get rid of the redundant if/else branches (We just moved these into Exercise).
+Replace them with a call to create a new instance of Exercise(type).*

     this.exercise = new Exercise(exercise);

 This should automatically assign the exercise and calculate method.

    You should leave the try catch statement alone.

-   c) you can remove the local definitions for walking and running.
+   *c) you can remove the local definitions for walking and running exercise objects if you haven't already*

-   d) save and exit

-7) Inside the tracker directory, run:
+   *d) note that we are exporting the tracker from here.  if you read the package.json file you'll notice that trackerService is the main file for this module.
+Therefore whatever is exported from trackerService will be made available whereever this is imported (not the Exercise).*

+   ***e) save the file!***

+4) Look at the package.json file. this is the module metadata from its initial state.
+Currently it should some version 0.1.2  Go ahead and change the version number to **0.1.3.**

+*Then, run*

 	npm pack

-then LOOK at the package.json file (cat package.json) and look at how npm has updated the "dependencies" member for us.
-You can go in and change the version number to 0.1.3 if you'd like
+This should create a new .tgz file (**tracker-0.1.3.tgz**).

-8) Go into the ActivityTracker folder and run:
+5) Go into the ActivityTracker folder and run:

-    npm install "Path_to_your_tracker_folder" (the actual path on your system)
+      npm install ../tracker/tracker-0.1.3.tgz

-check to make sure it all works by running:
+check to make sure it all works by running (from within the ActivityTracker folder):

-    node activityTracker.js  (from the ActivityTracker folder, in the terminal)
+		node activityTracker.js

-As long as it works then you're basically done.
+As long as it works then you're ready for the final step.
 If it doesn't work, you may have to review these steps to make sure you've done everything here.
+Fix whatever is wrong, then re-pack the tracker module, and then re-install it into the ActivityTracker folder.

+**Notice**
+that the activityTracker.js file has more object literals to process AND the last object is a swimming object.
+This version of the tracker cannot recognize swimming activities.
+We'll fix this in the last step of the lab.

-By modularizing the Exercises, we've made it much easier to reuse them (DRY), made it easy to add more (extension) of them (open/closed), separated the functionality of the tracker from the functionality of the calculation (SRP), and we abstracted/encapsulated the things that can change.
+By modularizing the Exercises, we've made it much easier to reuse them (DRY), made it easy to add more (extension) of them, separated the functionality of the tracker from the functionality of the calculation (SRP), and we abstracted/encapsulated the things that can change.
 We can add as many "Exercises" to the program as we'd like, without ever having to change the trackerService file.
-Now Exercises can be "plugged in" elsewhere, if we need them.
+And Exercises can be "plugged in" elsewhere, if we need them.

-9) Now adding more types of activities is relatively easy.
+6) Now adding more types of activities is relatively easy.
 Currently the driver does not recognize "swimming".
-All we need is an else if branch in the exercise constructor, and a new Function Object for the appropriate calculation to fix this.
+All we need is an else if branch in the Exercise constructor, and a new exercise function object for the appropriate calculation to fix this.

-Add a function Object named "swimming" the following formula:
+Add a function Object named "swimming" to the Exercise.js file.
+Use the following formula:

     calories burned = (6 * Weight in KG * 3.5) / 200;

 However, there is a slight problem.
 This formula only provides CALORIES BURNED PER MINUTE not total calories, unlike the other two formulae.
 To get the data we want, we need the time.

-Since we also need all exercise function signatures to match, that means you need all of them to accept three parameters (weight, distance, time).
+Since we also need all exercise function signatures to match, that means you
+need all of the function objects  to accept three parameters (weight, distance, time).
 In scenarios like this, it's ok to accept parameters that you will ignore.

-So walking and running now need a time parameter at the end of their signatures No need to change their calculations.
+So walking and running now need a time parameter added to  the end of their parameter lists, but thats it.
+There is no need to change their calculations.
 And swimming should have matching signature.
 In the swimming calculation, you can ignore distance parameter and return total calories using time and the given formula.

 We can add other types of exercise similarly, though we won't always need to add a new parameter; the formula for swimming just happened to need